fossas/fossa-cli/docs/integrations/rpm.md

 2. Individual Package Analysis:
 If you have a single RPM you would like to analyze, set `target:` to the name of the installed RPM you wish to scan, or the location of the RPM you wish to scan.
 Both examples are outlined below:

+> Note: Individual RPM analysis will attempt to install any dependency RPMs which are not already installed in the environment.
+For this reason we recommend running RPM analysis inside of a container.

 Installed RPM:
 ```yaml